-- Cuts \$6 million from the Environmental Justice Action Grants Program - Provides \$676,000 in 2024-25, and \$444,000 ongoing in out-years for 2 permanent positions to stabilize the CalEPA Environmental Complaint System and additional reimbursement authority for CalEPA. - Provides \$3,171,000 from the Unified Program Account in 2024-25 to implement a technology refresh on the California Environmental Reporting System (CERS), which will update the platform, and improve data quality and the processes supporting data quality. - Fund shifts \$5 million from General Fund to Greenhouse Gas Reduction Fund for Environmental Justice Action Grants and delays until 26-27 (Community Resilience Package).
+- Provides \$676,000 in 2024-25, and \$444,000 ongoing in out-years for 2 permanent positions to stabilize the CalEPA Environmental Complaint System and additional reimbursement authority for CalEPA. - Provides \$3,171,000 from the Unified Program Account in 2024-25 to implement a technology refresh on the California Environmental Reporting System (CERS), which will update the platform, and improve data quality and the processes supporting data quality. - Fund shifts \$5 million from General Fund to Greenhouse Gas Reduction Fund for Environmental Justice Action Grants (Community Resilience Package).